sungsoo-ahn/2025/_posts/2025-04-28-flow-with-what-you-know.md

 # Summary

-We've seen that flow matching and rectified flow models can be conceptualized and even developed using some simple ideas from basic physics.
-This simplicity, coupled with their power and flexibility have fueled their popularity and even rise to state-of-the-art levels.

-Hopefully, after having read this, you will be better able to  follow the rapid progress in flow-based generative AI in terms of both scholarly and industry output, as well as to have the confidence to expand on these ideas in your own investigations!
+We've seen that flow matching and rectified flow models can be conceptualized and developed using simple ideas from basic physics.
+This simplicity, coupled with their power and flexibility, has fueled their rise to state-of-the-art performance.
+While the toy problem presented here is less demanding than applications like high-resolution image synthesis (for which readers should consult relevant literature<d-cite key="flux_paper"></d-cite>), we hope this introduction has developed your intuition for flow-based generative models.
+This foundation should help you follow the rapid progress in both academic and industry developments, and give you the confidence to expand on these ideas in your own investigations!